 The alarm user has the right to a hearing before any disconnect or no-response order goes into effect.
 A hearing must be requested within 10 days of a notice to disconnect, notice of no response, or notice of a false alarm.
 Failure to contest the determination in the required time period results in a conclusive presumption that the alarm was false and/or the notice to disconnect or no-response is valid.

-The hearing shall be before the respective Police or Fire Chief.
+The hearing shall be before the respective Police Chief.
 The alarm user shall have the right to present written and oral evidence subject to the right of cross-examination.
 The Chief will arbitrate whether or not the alarms are false and take appropriate action.

 All revenues generated from this chapter will go to the general fund of the Town of Bedford.